uyuni-project/uyuni-rfc/accepted/00000-ptf-repos-in-uyuni.md

 # Detailed design
 [design]: #detailed-design

-## How to generating the Channels from the SCC Data
+## How to generate the Channels from the SCC Data

 The mapping of SCC repositories to Uyuni Channels is done via a prepared product tree file which contains the definitions for all products and its repositories.
 It enhances the information from SCC with values required for Uyuni.